December seems to be one of the most difficult months for financial goals.

 6. Design your environment for success

-It sounds so simple, but make sure that the habits that you're trying to stick to are actually important to you.
+It sounds so simple, but make sure the habits you're trying to stick to are actually important to you.

-It’s remarkable how much time people spend chasing things that they don’t really care about.
+It’s remarkable how much time people spend chasing things they don’t really care about.

 Then, when they don’t achieve them, they beat themselves up and feel like a failure.